Using an incentive spirometer

 Many people feel weak and sore after surgery and taking big breaths can be uncomfortable.
 A device called an incentive spirometer can help you take deep breaths correctly.

-By using the incentive spirometer every 1 to 2 hours, or as instructed by your nurse or doctor, you can take an active role in your recovery and keep your lungs healthy.
+By using the incentive spirometer every 1 to 2 hours, or as instructed by your provider, you can take an active role in your recovery and keep your lungs healthy.

 To use the spirometer: